Prasannadpp/RAG-PDF-Question-Answering/README.md

 TOKENIZERS_PARALLELISM=false venv/bin/python RAG_APPLICATION.py

 How it works:
-Select a PDF file when prompted
+1. Select a PDF file when prompted
-The PDF is indexed using vector embeddings
+2. The PDF is indexed using vector embeddings
-Ask questions in the terminal
+3. Ask questions in the terminal
-The system retrieves relevant content and generates answers Type exit to quit
+4. The system retrieves relevant content and generates answers
+5. Type exit to quit

 🧪 Example Queries
-Summarize the PDF
+--> Summarize the PDF
-What are the key points of the document?
+--> What are the key points of the document?
-If an answer is not found in the PDF, the system responds:
+>>If an answer is not found in the PDF, the system responds:
 Not found in the PDF.

 📦 Dependencies